 Later, Superman meets with Luthor in jail and tells him that he needs his assistance in order to reach outer space.
 Lex realizes that the sun is a valuable power source for Supes and that he’s not presently at full-strength, to which Superman says that it’s vital since Parasite has been on a rampage and only he can stop this monster.
 Luthor says that he’ll help, but he needs to be out of prison in order to do so.
 As such, he exclaims that he’ll simply acquire “a day pass”.

 Meanwhile at her apartment, Mrs. Jones is setting up breakfast when her daughter Kaylie calls her into her room in order to find a shoe.
-Suddenly, Parasite phases in and sees the card that her daughter made for him.
+Suddenly, Parasite phases in and sees the card that his daughter made for him.
 After he accidentally knocks over his coffee mug, he’s suddenly approached by Kaylie.
 Not too long afterwards, she screams in terror as he’s forced to flee before Mrs. Jones returns to comfort her daughter.

 Later that night, Superman and Lex arrive at LexCorp’s tech-filled sub-level as Luthor learns about Parasite absorbing enough of Supes’ energy, thus bringing him down to a weaker state.
 Lex tells him that he’ll eventually be back at full-strength, though he’s not sure when.
 Also, he refuses to help Superman get into space, due to his lack of training in space-travel.
 However, Luthor assures him that he has a plan.
 Having accessed the security footage from S.T.A.R.
 Labs, Lex explains that Lobo’s special grenade contained “an organic EMP”, which absorbs whatever kind of power it manages to reach.
 As a result of it merging itself with Rudy Jones, he’s become “some kind of energy vampire”.
 Luthor also exclaims that this can also be beneficial, since whatever Parasite absorbs will also place its weaknesses upon him.
 From there, Lobo comes in as Lex explains that he still followed the current events while behind bars.
 As such, he had a surrogate track down the recently-escaped bounty hunter and strike a deal with him.
 With Superman exclaiming that the Kryptonite ring greatly weakened him during their last encounter and that it can be helpful with defeating Parasite, Lobo hands it over to Luthor who scans it and says it emits an “extraordinary amount of radiation”.
 Fortunately, he knows how they’ll be able to draw their fiend out.